Who Was Uncle Lem?

-As the last private property owner in the Smoky Mountain National Park, Lem chose to have a life lease and to remain on his property until he died instead of selling to the government.
-Staking himself to his remote property, he was dedicated to his love of the great outdoors and his beloved home in its midst.
+In the 1930s, when the Great Smoky Mountains National Park was being formed, Lem chose to have a life lease instead of selling outright to the government.
+Staking himself to his remote property, he was dedicated to his love of the mountains and his beloved home in their midst.

-Lem became famous for the tales of his simple wisdom and indifference to politicians and Supreme Court Justices who trod up Jake’s Creek to meet the mountain sage.
-Living most of his life blind, Lem became one with his mountain landscape attributing this as the secret to his almost 95 years of vibrant living.
-Once when asked what he credited his longevity and vitality to, Lem responded, “I lay it up to the honey.”
+Lem became famous for the tales of his simple wisdom and his indifference to politicians—and even Supreme Court Justices—who trod up Jake’s Creek to meet the mountain sage.
+Living most of his later years without sight, Lem became one with his mountain landscape.
+When asked to what he credited his longevity and vitality, Lem responded, “I lay it up to the honey.”

 The integrity, ruggedness and independence of Uncle Lem Ownby resonates with people far and wide.
 In 2010, brothers Kevin and Lee Hill, who are great-great nephews of Lem, together with Kevin’s wife Cheryl, founded the first Uncle Lem’s Outfitters, named in honor of Lem and the Appalachian identity his legacy represents.

 Uncle Lem’s started in West Knoxville, just minutes from where Kevin and Lee Hill grew up.
 In an economic recession, the store was constructed with hard work and determination.
 Using family barnwood on the walls and fixtures, and tin roof on interior roof sections, the ambience of Uncle Lem’s is rugged, classy and unique.

 On February 23, 2019, just one day before what would have been Uncle Lem’s 110th birthday, we were able to take Uncle Lem's Outfitters home to the Great Smoky Mountains... and here the story continues.
 We hope you will visit us on the Parkway next to the Incredible Christmas Place soon!